Molly White

-Molly Allen White (born 1993) is an American software engineer, Wikipedia editor, and crypto skeptic.
-A critic of the decentralized blockchain (Web3) and cryptocurrency industries, she runs the website Web3 Is Going Just Great and a newsletter, which both document wrongdoing in that technology space.
-White has appeared in Web3-related news, consulted on federal legislation for regulating the crypto industry, and successfully proposed that the Wikimedia Foundation cease to collect crypto donations.
-White additionally volunteers as a Wikipedia editor and is among the site's most active women.
-She has edited a range of articles on right-wing extremism.
+Molly Allen White (born 1993) is an American software engineer, crypto skeptic, and Wikipedia editor.
+A critic of the decentralized blockchain (Web3) and cryptocurrency industries, she runs the website Web3 Is Going Just Great and a newsletter, both of which document wrongdoing in that technology space.
+White has appeared in Web3-related news and consulted on federal legislation for regulating the crypto industry.
+White is among Wikipedia's most active women editors.
+She has contributed to a range of articles in the encyclopedia, particularly on right-wing extremism, and in 2022 successfully proposed that the Wikimedia Foundation cease to collect crypto donations.

 Wikipedia editing

 White began editing Wikipedia at the age of 13, and became a site administrator while still in high school.
-Initially, White wrote articles about her favorite emo bands and women scientists, but she came to write about right-wing extremismsuch as Gamergate, the Boogaloo movement, Gab, Parler, and Jacob Wohlduring the first Donald Trump administration.
-She received mainstream news coverage for her work editing the article about the January 6 United States Capitol attack.
-Under the username "GorillaWarfare", she had made over 100,000 edits by early 2022.
-This work, she said, fulfills her interest in validating information online and her belief that spreading information produces societal change.
+Initially, White contributed to articles about her favorite emo bands and women scientists.
+During the first Donald Trump administration she began contributing to articles about right-wing extremism, such as Gamergate, the Boogaloo movement, Gab, Parler, and Jacob Wohl.

+White received mainstream news coverage for her work editing the article about the January 6 United States Capitol attack.
+Under the username "GorillaWarfare", by early 2022, she had made more than 100,000 edits.
+She has said that this work fulfills her interest in validating information online and her belief that spreading information produces societal change.
 She served six years on the English Wikipedia's Arbitration Committee, which adjudicates editor disputes.

-As one of Wikipedia's most active female editors, White has been a regular target of online harassment, threats of violence, doxxing, and hounding both on Wikipedia and off-site.
+White has been a regular target of online harassment, threats of violence, doxxing, and hounding both on Wikipedia and off-site.
 Her experience was the subject of a 2016 speech on editor harassment by Wikimedia Foundation CEO Katherine Maher.
 White had previously been targeted after her photograph was featured in a Foundation fundraising campaign.
 The harassment escalated in 2018 after she began editing Wikipedia articles on incels and other contentious topics.